 Increasing Access to Education - despite the war

 Windle Trust International has been working with the government of South Sudan and the Department for International Development (DFID) since 2013 on a programme to increase access to primary and secondary schools in South Sudan.
 The overall programme covers the whole of the country, and WTI is responsible for managing implementation in three of the historical states – W. Equatoria, Lakes and Unity.
-All of these areas have been affected by the conflicts that have been so destructive of peace and development in South Sudan – though Unity state has been especially badly affected with persistent conflict, large scale displacement and different authorities controlling different parts of what was once a single state.
+All of these areas have been affected by the conflicts that have been so destructive of peace and development in South Sudan – with communities facing hunger and famine, displacement and destruction of settlements and repeated violence as different authorities seek to control different parts of what was once a single state.

-The graph below shows how enrolment patterns have changed in recent years in the three states where WTI is working.
+The graphs below show how enrolment patterns have changed in recent years in the three states where WTI is working.